egoist/tsup/docs/README.md

 #### ES5 support

-You can use `--target es5` to compile the code down to es5, in this target your code will be transpiled by esbuild to es2020 first, and then transpiled to es5 by [SWC](https://swc.rs).
+You can use `--target es5` to compile the code down to es5.
+In this target your code will be transpiled by esbuild to es2020 first, and then transpiled to es5 by [SWC](https://swc.rs).

 ### Compile-time environment variables